 The world of "email" can sometimes seem complicated.
 But, really, the rules that govern email behavior are simple.

-The digital world often develops in areas much faster than the social etiquette people are expected to follow while operating in those areas.
+The digital world often develops in areas, much faster than the social etiquette people should follow, while operating in those areas.
 And the world of email is no different.
 It has taken years for the possibilities to unfold and the acceptable social behavior to become defined.
-But, make no mistake, email etiquette exists and just like a rude customer at a coffee shop, if you behave contrary to that etiquette then likely you will be asked to stop and leave.
+But, make no mistake, email etiquette exists.
+If you behave contrary to that code then likely you will be asked to stop and leave, just like a rude customer at a coffee shop.

-Socially acceptable behavior changes over time, and while at one point in the past or perhaps sometime in the future things may have been or will be different, right now there are some very clear rules that everyone is expected to follow when sending an email.
+Socially acceptable behavior changes over time.
+While at one point in the past or perhaps sometime in the future things may have been or will be different, right now there are some very clear rules that everyone should follow when sending an email.
 So, the first step is understanding that these rules exist.
-The next step is understanding what these rules are and how to follow them, and then finally "why" it is in your best interests to follow the rules.
+The next step is understanding what these rules are and how to follow them.
+Then finally "why" it is in your best interests to follow the rules.

 The rules are actually simple and pretty much revolve around some core ideals: consent and honesty.

-Only send email to people who have asked to or agreed to receive it.
+✔ Only send emails to people who have asked to or agreed to receive it.

 This Saturday I am having a dinner party.
 I have invited several friends.
 But, another person named Bob, who was not invited initially, hears about the dinner and wants to join.
 I would expect that Bob would ask me directly if he can come over on Saturday night to join in that dinner.
 I might say yes, I might say no. The point is, if Bob shows up unexpectedly, that would not be OK.
 Furthermore, if I did invite Bob and someone else showed up in his place, or if Bob showed up but brought along another ten friends, or it turns out that really it was Tom pretending to be Bob all along and Tom showed up, those situations would also not be OK.